jhpoelen/bees/index.md

 ## Welcome to Content-based iDigBio!

-Are you looking for a way to have fast, local access to iDigBio indexed records?
+Are you looking for a way to have fast, local access to iDigBio indexed records and media?

-Would you like to have an *exact* copy of the images of your research dataset?
+Would you like to have an *exact* copy of the images in your research dataset?

 Would you like to help preserve some (or all) of iDigBio's images and their associated specimen data?